niteshmandall/hoxlabs_backend/README.md

 ## 🧪 Testing

 The project includes a unified test suite that runs all Unit, Integration, and validation tests.
+Tests are configured to run on an isolated in-memory H2 database.

 **Run All Tests:**